christos-stamatis/supervised_pattern_recognition/examples/README.md

 # Examples

-The folder examples contains two example implementations of the supervised pattern recognition algorithm, one example for classification using the pattern recognition results and the data sets to run the scripts.
+The folder examples contains two example implementations of the supervised pattern recognition algorithm, one example for classification using the pattern recognition results and synthetic data sets to run the scripts.

 ## Installation
 To run the scripts you will need: